 \subsection{ExPLAIND: Attribution over Model Components and Data}

-We use the ExPLAIND framework \cite{eichin2025explaindunifyingmodeldata} to identify relevant model parameters and quantify the influence of different types of training data on our two mechanisms.
-The framework decomposes the loss trajectory $L(\theta_s, x)$ of an unseen sample $x$ onto the model parameters $\theta_t$ at step $s$ and training samples $x_k$ , computing influence scores $\phi(s, \theta_s^{(i)}, x_k, x) \in \mathbb{R}$ which add up to $L(\theta_s, x)$.
+We use ExPLAIND \cite{eichin2025explaindunifyingmodeldata} to identify relevant model parameters and quantify the influence of different types of training data on the two mechanisms.
+We use the framework to decompose the loss trajectory $L(\theta_s, x)$ of an unseen sample $x$ onto model parameters $\theta_s^{(i)}$ at step $s$ and training samples $x_k$, computing influence scores $\phi(s, \theta_s^{(i)}, x_k, x) \in \mathbb{R}$ which add up to $L(\theta_s, x)$.

 We subsample the training steps $s$ to every 500th step, i.e., each one of our checkpoints.
-Furthermore, since we are interested in global rather than local influences, we accumulate influence scores over collections of samples for both the predictions and training data and over parameters to the layer level (following \citealp{eichin2025explaindunifyingmodeldata}).
+Since we are interested in global rather than local influences, we accumulate influence scores over collections of samples for predictions and training data and over parameters to the layer level (following \citealp{eichin2025explaindunifyingmodeldata}).
 Thus, for a step $s$ the influence through parameters $\Theta_s$ of a training data partition $X$ onto a set of predictions $B$ is:

 Negative influences imply a decrease in loss, i.e., the model is more likely to make the prediction $x$.